Robie is an artist who loves sharing what she has learned about art and painting in the hope that it might help other

-When talking about color, there are some terms that in current language are used as synonyms; however, in a more technical language, they have very different meanings.
+When talking about color, some terms in the current language are used as synonyms; however, in a more technical language, they have very different meanings.

-In 1905, artist and teacher Albert H. Munsell experienced the confusion from using common color names to describe a color.
+In 1905, artist and teacher Albert H. Munsell experienced confusion from using common color names to describe a color.

 - One person's maroon is someone else's burgundy.

 - Navy blue may be one of a number of different dark blue colors, as anyone who's tried matching a blue jacket with blue pants knows.

 Albert Munsell devoted his life to developing a color identification and notation system that prevents confusion and makes communication easier.
-To describe a color, there are some attributes that can be specified in mathematical detail and clarify exactly what color you are referring to:
+In describing colors, some attributes can be specified in mathematical detail and clarify exactly what color you are referring to:

 The Three Dimensions of a Color